sj-piano/ethereum-smart-contract-toolset/README.md

 ## Contributing

-If you have enjoyed this project or found it helpful, please give it a star!
+If you like this project or found it helpful, please give it a star!

 Feel free to fork the project and use it for development.
 Please add an acknowledgement to this project in your README file.